-Suffolk Accident Rescue Service (SARS) are an incredible service who provide specialist volunteer responders to assist the East of England Ambulance Service at the scenes of serious medical emergencies or trauma.
+Suffolk Accident Rescue Service (SARS) is an incredible service that provides specialist volunteer responders to assist the East of England Ambulance Service at the scenes of serious medical emergencies or trauma.

-We thought it would be a great opportunity to get involved ourselves and help SARS recycle Christmas Trees at no extra cost.
-While they have been working hard collecting trees, we have been recycling them which in result has helped them to raise as much money as possible for their charity.
+We thought it would be a great opportunity to get involved ourselves and help SARS recycle Christmas trees at no extra cost.
+While they have been working hard collecting trees, we have been recycling them which has helped them to raise as much money as possible for their charity.

 The photos you see below are the volunteer clinicians Dr James Price, Critical Care Paramedic Jemma Varela and Joe Dowsing who helped pick up over 125 trees.
 All the hard work and support has led to SARS raising an outstanding amount of just over £1,800!
 Inspired by how much they have raised and the positive outcome overall, they are hoping to bring it back next year so stay tuned!